filecoin-project/specs/content/algorithms/expected_consensus/_index.md

   - The probability of winning one block is `1-P[X=0]`, thus if `h_n` is less than `1-P[X=0]`, the miner wins at least one block.
   - Similarly if `h_n` is less than `1-P[X=0]-P[X=1]` we have at least two blocks and so on.
   - While it is not permitted for a single miner to publish two distinct blocks, in this case, the miner produces a single block which earns two block rewards

+#### Eligibility requirements
+A miner needs to meet three requirements in order to be eligible to create a block.
+These three requirements are specific to the consensus protocol (that we present in the next section) and are defined as follows:

+- The miner is not marked as consensus faulty (we will define what this means in the next section, see [consensus fault](#consensusfaults)).
+- Their initial pledge is above the minimal threshold.
+- They are not in debt.

 #### Explanations - Poisson Sortition